jaxxrabbit/jaxxrabbit/README.md

   - STH

 Current Objective:
-  Try not to fuck around.
+  Try not to fuck around.. and fail 😇

 Achievement:
   Spread the love I wish I had.